Foods For Goldfish-What Are The Best Food Options?

 Once temperatures reach under 10oC (50oF), Goldfish show little interest in feeding.

-Goldfish in indoor aquariums should be fed once a day from early spring until the end of autumn unless maximum growth is desired, then it should be twice daily.
+Goldfish in indoor aquariums should be fed once a day from early spring until the end of autumn unless maximum growth is desired, then, they should be fed twice daily.

-Because inside temperatures are generally higher for the human inhabitants, winter feeding can continue to be once a day, but with smaller servings.
+Because inside temperatures are generally higher for the human inhabitants, winter feeding can continue once a day but with smaller servings.

 Top of Foods For Goldfish page